Matthew Stafford Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- In nine matchups against the Packers, Stafford averaged 290.9 passing yards per game, 16.4 yards higher than his over/under for Sunday.
+- Stafford's 290.9 passing yards per game in nine matchups against the Packers are 17.4 more yards than his over/under in Sunday's game.

-- Stafford threw a touchdown pass eight times and multiple TDS seven times over seven of those outings against the Packers.

 - Note: Stafford's stats vs. Packers date back to 2016.

-- The Packers have the NFL's seventh-ranked pass defense this season, surrendering 231.9 yards per game through the air.
+- The Packers have the NFL's seventh-ranked pass defense this season, yielding 231.9 yards per game through the air.

-- At 1.6 passing TDs conceded per game, the Packers defense is ranked 19th in the league.
+- At 1.6 passing TDs allowed per game, the Packers defense is ranked 19th in the league.

 Recent Performances